sagar797/Excel-Clone/README.md

 # Work-Book

-It contains spreadsheets with features like to open a file, create a new file, save a file in System.
+It contains spreadsheet with editing features like to change allignment, text color, font-size and background color.
+It also have file system features like to open a file, create a new file, save a file in System.

 Installations :-